General de Finetti type theorems in noncommutative probability: Introduction

 \end{itemize}

 \end{theorem}

-The paper is organized as follows.
-In section 2, we recall some definitions in noncommutative probability and combinatorial tools.
-In section 3, we recall orthogonal Hopf algebras and study their properties.
-In section 4, we define boolean quantum semigroups in analogue of easy quantum groups via certain universal conditions.
-In section 5, we give the proof of our main theorem and show some applications of the main theorem.
+Besides this introductory section, the rest of this paper is organized as follows.
+In Section 2, we recall some definitions in noncommutative probability and some combinatorial tools.
+In Section 3, we recall the orthogonal Hopf algebras and study their properties.
+In Section 4, we define Boolean quantum semigroups in analogous to the easy quantum groups via certain universal conditions.
+In Section 5, we give the proof of our main theorems and some applications.